Nights in the Past

 Where Exmoor National Park meets the sea, both Lymouth and Lynton are renowned for their olde-worlde charm and natural beauty.
 Indeed, the 18th century artist Thomas Gainsborough was moved to describe the area as "the most delightful place for a landscape painter this country can boast".

 Places to stay: Both Shelley’s and the Rising Sun are inns of great heritage and within Lynmouth itself (see our specific historic hotel pages devoted to Shelley’s and the Rising Sun).
 Those prepared to cast their net a little wider might also be interested in The Old Rectory at Martinhoe which is a highly acclaimed boutique country house hotel.
-Lynmouth is also home to a number of period holiday cottages such as Fox Cottage - a fisherman’s house built in 1790.
+Lynmouth is also home to a number of period holiday cottages, many of which are listed at Booking.com

 Noss Mayo, Devon